PULPIT TODAY SERMONS

 The first question I want to answer about this study is, how does an Old Testament festival apply to New Testament Believers of the 21st Century?
 Is there really something about the Festival of Tabernacles that remains significant today?
 Let’s investigate this:

 Do you realize that, according to the Apostle John, the Lord Jesus Christ, in the New Testament, attended this festival (John 6:2—3)?
-That alone shows its importance!
+That alone is sufficient evidence of its significance.

 Zachariah puts the “fear of God” into the nations daring to ignore this festival during the Millennial Kingdom.
 But don’t let this frighten you, because Tabernacles is the most spectacular, pageantry-filled extravaganzas of Israel’s seven festivals.
 It is an honor for people to participate in it.
 So, suffice it to say, these few facts reveal the tremendous importance of Tabernacles.